On the positivity of the hypergeometric Veneziano amplitude: Prologue

 The Veneziano amplitude has been studied quite extensively, with the recent works of \cite{Maity:2021obe,Arkani-Hamed:2022gsa} focusing on the coefficients of the partial-wave decomposition of the amplitude and discussing its unitarity from tree-level considerations, as well as the critical dimension of string theory.
 Questions regarding its uniqueness were posed since the early days of its discovery.

 Along this particular line of investigation, an answer was given in \cite{Coon:1969yw,Baker:1970vxk,Coon:1972qz} that is nowadays known as the Coon amplitude.
 This is another amplitude that satisfies the criteria of polynomial boundedness, finite-spin exchange, and meromorphicity.
 It comes with logarithmic Regge trajectories, and for many years it was disregarded by virtually everyone.
-Recently, however, it has received revived activity \cite{Jepsen:2023sia,Bhardwaj:2022lbz,Li:2023hce,Figueroa:2022onw,Chakravarty:2022vrp,Geiser:2022icl}.
+Recently, however, it has received revived activity \cite{Jepsen:2023sia,Bhardwaj:2022lbz,Li:2023hce,Figueroa:2022onw,Chakravarty:2022vrp,Geiser:2022icl,Bhardwaj:2023eus}.
 The Coon amplitude is a deformation of the Veneziano in terms of one-parameter and it exhibits a mass spectrum with discrete levels converging to an infinite density at an accumulation point that is followed by a branch cut.

-While the work of \cite{Caron-Huot:2016icg} raises concerns regarding the status of unitarity of the Coon amplitude, it was realised in \cite{Maldacena:2022ckr} that string theory admits amplitudes behaving like that since they arise from the of open-string scattering with open strings having their endpoints on a D-brane in AdS.
+While the works of \cite{Jepsen:2023sia,Caron-Huot:2016icg} raise concerns regarding the status of unitarity of the Coon amplitude, it was realised in \cite{Maldacena:2022ckr} that string theory admits amplitudes behaving like that since they arise from the of open-string scattering with open strings having their endpoints on a D-brane in AdS.

 With the Coon amplitude being able to provide us with an explicit and consistent generalisation of the Veneziano amplitude, people have been revisiting the question of constructing more general four-point amplitudes that are consistent with the principles of the S-matrix bootstrap \cite{Geiser:2022exp,Cheung:2022mkw,Cheung:2023uwn,Cheung:2023adk}.
 This can, also, be phrased as a question to the uniqueness of string theory.
 Phrased in simple terms, since string theory amplitudes satisfy particular constraints, are they the only objects doing so?